-- Good thinking is not only a matter of skills, but also a matter of dispositions.
+Good thinking is a matter of skills and disposition.
 Open-mindedness, curiosity, attention to evidence, scepticism, and imaginativeness all make for good thinking (Perkins & Ritchhart, 2004; Perkins, Tishman, Ritchhart, Donis, & Andrade, 2000).

-- Fostering thinking requires making thinking visible.
+Fostering thinking requires making thinking visible.
 Thinking happens mostly in our heads, invisible to others and even to ourselves.
-Effective thinkers make their thinking visible, meaning they externalize their thoughts through speaking, writing, drawing, or some other method.
+Effective thinkers make their thinking visible, meaning they externalise their thoughts through speaking, writing, drawing and so on.

-- Classroom culture sets the tone for learning and shapes what is learned.
-We have identified the forces that shape classroom culture:
+Classroom culture sets the tone for learning and shapes what is learned.
+The elements that shape classroom culture are: